chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/2b4d49d68112941b8abb818549389709d8327963/patches/patch1/responses/ClusterListener.java_response.txt

  *
  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.
- * You may obtain a copy of the License at
+ * you may obtain a copy of the License at
  *
  *     http://www.apache.org/licenses/LICENSE-2.0
  *